Frequently Asked Questions

 Do you need to register for the library’s programs?

-Most of our youth programs are designed for a drop-in attendance.
-Most adult programs require pre-registration which can be done in person, by phone, or online.
+Most of our programs are designed for a drop-in attendance.
+Occasionally, pre-registration is required and can be done in person, by phone, or online.
 An online registration form and calendar of events is available on the library’s website.
 Please see the latest city magazine for complete information.

 Do you have a P.A. system?